FiyinfobaO/face_detection/README.md

 #### The 2nd task was to pass the images to face detection algorithms and get the no of faces detected from each image

 I used 3 different face detection algorithms to achieve this task, namely:
-* Open CVs built in cascade classifier for face detection
+* Open CVs built in Haar cascade classifier for face detection
 * Histogram of Oriented Gradients(HOG) face detection model in Dlib
 * CNN based face detector model in Dlib

+### Observations

 ##### For the 1st image
 The Haar cascade classifier from opencv performed best in terms of both speed and accuracy because it was able to detect all 2 faces in 0.042s which was the shortest time when compared with the other 2 algorithms

 ##### For the 2nd image
 The CNN based face detector model performed best in terms of accuracy because it was able to detect all 3 faces but in terms of speed, the HOG model performed the best as it took 0.035s to detect 2 out of the 3 faces.
-The CNN however took 1.017s
+The CNN however took 1.017s.

 ##### For the 3rd image
 The CNN face detection model in Dlib(after converting the image to grayscale) performed best in terms of both speed and accuracy because it was able to detect all 5 faces in 0.246s which was the shortest time compared with the HOG model that detected 4/5 faces in 0.343s while the Haar cascade classifier model detected 4/5 faces in 0.433s.
 The cnn model when used without converting the image to grayscale performed very poorly only detecting 2/5 faces.

+### Further Observations

-### From all the different images that was tested on, it was seen that the cnn face detection model in Dlib performed best in terms of accuracy but when looking at speed, the HoG seems to be the fastest algorithm, followed by Haar Cascade classifier and CNNs.
+#### From all the different images that was tested on, it was seen that the cnn face detection model in Dlib performed best in terms of accuracy but when looking at speed, the HoG seems to be the fastest algorithm, followed by Haar Cascade classifier and CNNs.

+#### When detecting the faces in the 2nd and 3rd image, The Haar cascade classifier dispayed lots of false positives but this was reduced by tuning parameters such as *scaleFactor*, *minNeighbors* and *minSize*.

+### Other ways the problem can be solved

+* **OpenCVs deep neural network modulue with Caffe models** can be used for face detection but one will have to download the config file(*.prototxt.txt*) and the model file(*.caffemodel*) file for this to work.
+* The **Multi-Task Cascaded Convolutional Neural Network(MTCNN)** can also be used via the MTCNN library.
+The MTCNN model does not just perform face detection, but also *facial landmark detecion* where it can be used to recognize facial features such as eyes, nose and mouth.
+It also provides the *probablity confidence* of the face detection predictions.